Sound transmission class: Sound absorption

 Sound absorption entails converting acoustical energy into other forms, usually heat.

 Adding absorptive materials to the interior surfaces of rooms, for example fabric-faced fiberglass panels and thick curtains, will result in a decrease of reverberated sound energy within the room.
 However, absorptive interior surface treatments of this kind do not significantly improve the sound transmission class.
 Installing absorptive insulation, for example fiberglass batts and blow-in cellulose, into the wall or ceiling cavities does increase the sound transmission class significantly.
 The presence of insulation in single 2x4 wood stud framing spaced 16 in on-center results in only a few STC points.
 This is because a wall with 2x4 wood stud framing spaced 16 inches develops significant resonances which are not mitigated by the cavity insulation.
 In contrast, adding standard fiberglass insulation to an otherwise empty cavity in light-gauge (25-gauge or lighter) steel stud partitions can result in a nearly 10 STC-point improvement.

 Other studies have shown that fibrous insulation materials, such as mineral wool, can increase the STC by 5 to 8 points.

 Stiffness

 The effect of stiffness on sound isolation can relate to either the material stiffness of the sound isolating material or the stiffness caused by framing methods.

+A key phenomenon related to material stiffness is the coincidence effect, which occurs when the wavelength of a bending wave in the partition matches the projected wavelength of the incident sound wave.
+At and above the critical frequency, the partition becomes nearly transparent to sound, causing a significant dip in transmission loss.
+Stiffer, thinner materials tend to have higher critical frequencies, while heavier, more flexible panels have lower critical frequencies.
+For standard 16 mm (5/8 in) gypsum board, the critical frequency is approximately 2500 Hz, which falls within the STC rating range and influences the overall STC value.